awsdocs/amazon-eks-user-guide/doc_source/eks-on-outposts.md

  The following are the prerequisites for using Amazon EKS worker nodes on AWS Outposts:
 + You must have installed and configured an Outpost in your on\-premises data center\.
 + You must have a reliable network connection between your Outpost and its AWS Region\.
 + The AWS Region for the Outpost must support Amazon EKS\.
-For a list of supported Regions, see [Amazon EKS Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#eks_region) in the *AWS General Reference*\.
+For a list of supported Regions, see [Amazon EKS service endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#eks_region) in the *AWS General Reference*\.

 ## Limitations<a name="eks-outposts-limit"></a>